 Two Harbors area: sandy beach entry, giant kelp forest, 30-50 foot (9-15 meter) range, good macro critters in nooks and crannies, lots of fish for wide angle photography, beginner level

 West End Cove: to 100 feet (30 meters), good visibility, harbor seals, yellowtails, mola mola, good macro, the possibility of a strong current, experienced level

 Italian Gardens: shore entry, to 130 feet (39 meters), kelp beds from 30-100 feet (9-30 meters), kelpfish, garibaldis, giant black sea bass July to October at 40-70 feet (12-21 meters), mild to moderate current, experienced level, good for advanced training

 Rock Quarry: shore entry, shallow kelp, rocky wall and deep sand areas, great variety of marine life, garibaldis, opaleyes, blacksmiths, senoritas, perch, kelpfish, scythe butterflyfish, zebra gobies, moray eels, rose nudibranchs, rainbow scorpionfish, angel, horn and leopard sharks, rockfish, treefish, black sea bass, sea fans, good visibility, beginner to experienced level

-Long Point: shore entry, wall from 60-110 feet (18-33 meters), sea fans on wall, kelp forest to the west with schooling fish, good visibility, experienced level
+Long Point: shore entry, a wall from 60-110 feet (18-33 meters), sea fans on wall, kelp forest to the west with schooling fish, good visibility, experienced level

-Eagle Rock: west end, shore entry, huge sea fans around the rock from 40-80 feet (12-24 meters), wide angle photo area, experienced level
+Eagle Rock: west end, shore entry, huge sea fans around the rock from 40-80 feet (12-24 meters), wide-angle photo area, experienced level

 Blue Cavern Point: to 130 feet (39 meters), east of Two Harbors, wall dive with sea fans, caves and caverns in shallow water, good visibility, drift dive, experienced level